-The Enabling Act provides that the Series 2017A Bonds, their transfer and the income therefrom, including any profit made on the sale thereof, shall be free and exempt from taxation by the Commonwealth of Virginia and by any political subdivision thereof.
+The Enabling Act provides that the Series 2018A Bonds, their transfer and the income therefrom, including any profit made on the sale thereof, shall be free and exempt from taxation by the Commonwealth of Virginia and by any political subdivision thereof.

-Future Developments
+Future Tax Developments

-Future or pending legislative proposals, if enacted, regulations, rulings or court decisions may cause interest on the Series 2017A Bonds to be subject, directly or indirectly, to federal income taxation or to State or local income taxation, or may otherwise prevent beneficial owners from realizing the full current benefit of the tax status of such interest.
-Legislation or regulatory actions and future or pending proposals may also affect the economic value of the federal or state tax exemption or the market value of the Series 2017A Bonds.
-For example, legislation has been introduced in Congress to significantly change the income tax rates for individuals and corporations and to repeal the alternative minimum tax for individuals and corporations for tax years beginning after December 31, 2017, which, if enacted, may affect the economic and market value of the Series 2017A Bonds.
-Prospective purchasers of the Series 2017A Bonds should consult their tax advisors regarding any future, pending or proposed federal or state tax legislation, regulations, rulings or litigation as to which Bond Counsel expresses no opinion.
+Future or pending legislative proposals, if enacted, regulations, rulings or court decisions may cause interest on the Series 2018A Bonds to be subject, directly or indirectly, to federal income taxation or to State or local income taxation, or may otherwise prevent beneficial owners from realizing the full current benefit of the tax status of such interest.
+Legislation or regulatory actions and future or pending proposals may also affect the economic value of the federal or state tax exemption or the market value of the Series 2018A Bonds.
+Prospective purchasers of the Series 2018A Bonds should consult their tax advisors regarding any future, pending or proposed federal or state tax legislation, regulations, rulings or litigation as to which Bond Counsel expresses no opinion.